 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of LocalEthereum consists of four parts: general information, fees, deposit methods and security.

-LocalEthereum is an Australian cryptocurrency exchange operated by the company LocalEthereum Pty Ltd, based in Richmond.
-Australia has its fair share of cryptocurrency exchanges, and the list includes (in addition to LocalEthereum): BW.com, BitRabbit, CoinExchange.io, CoinSpot, BTC Markets, TOPBTC, CoinJar, Independent Reserve, ACX and CoolCoin.
+LocalEthereum is an Australian crypto exchange operated by the company LocalEthereum Pty Ltd, based in Richmond.
+Australia has its fair share of exchanges, and the list includes (in addition to LocalEthereum): BW.com, BitRabbit, CoinExchange.io, CoinSpot, BTC Markets, TOPBTC, CoinJar, Independent Reserve, ACX and CoolCoin.

-At LocalEthereum, people from different countries can exchange their local currency to Ethereum (but the exchange does not support any other cryptocurrency).
-The site allows users to post advertisements where they state exchange rate and payment methods for buying or selling Ethereum.
-You reply to these advertisements and agree to transact with the person you have replied to.
+At LocalEthereum, people from different countries can exchange their local currency to Ethereum (but the exchange does not support any other crypto).
+The site allows users to post ads where they state exchange rate and payment methods for buying or selling Ethereum.
+You reply to these ads and agree to transact with the person you have replied to.
 The seller puts the relevant ETH in an escrow account, and when the parties have transacted and the seller has confirmed payment to LocalEthereum, then LocalEthereum releases the ETH from the escrow to the buyer.
-It can be mentioned here that the escrow solution is executed using an open source Ethereum smart contract.
+The escrow solution is executed using an open source Ethereum smart contract.
 This solution by Localethereum allows the exchange to safely escrow the cryptos of any user without taking control of it.

 In many ways, LocalEthereum is like an online store or an Ebay for cryptocurrencies.
 Investors at the exchange post different “advertisements”, where they offer a price quote for a specific cryptocurrency.
 This advertisement can be for both buying or selling or either one of those actions.
 If you as another buyer/seller thinks the offer is attractive, you can just take it.